westandy/tutorials/README.md

 ## Thunks
-1. Create an action creator that returns a function(dispatch,getState){}
+1. Create an action creator that returns a function(dispatch,getState)
+2. Chain dispatches and promises, such as calls to the server
+3. Maintain synchronous flow through your Redux app
-2. Example:
+4. Example:
 ```
 function makeSandwichesForEverybody() {
   return function (dispatch, getState) {